zakkmccrack/zakkmccrack/README.md

 ---

-### 📚 Interests & Hobbies
+### 📚 Beyond Code...

-- 📖 **Reading** — From philosophical treatises to historical classics and comics.
-I love to read!
+I believe what we do defines us—but *why* we do it gives it meaning.
+My passions play a crucial role in shaping how I think, create, and connect:
+- 📖 **Reading** — I’m a curious reader of philosophy and history, especially classical works and existentialist thought.
+I’m also a big fan of comics and graphic novels—visual storytelling fascinates me!
-- 📷 **Photography** — Former motorsport photographer, now casual astrophotographer with a Canon R10.
+- 📷 **Photography** — For two years, I worked as a motorsport photographer with a Canon R10.
+I occasionally practice astrophotography and always carry a camera when traveling or exploring!
-- 🌌 **Science** — Huge fan of physics, mathematics and astrophysics.
-- 🎵 **Music** — Passionate about music history and culture.
-I enjoy everything from classical to pop-punk.
+- 🌌 **Science** —Physics, mathematics, and astrophysics are my lifelong intellectual companions.
+The mystery of how the universe works, from quarks to galaxies, fuels my sense of wonder!
+- 🎵 **Music** — I have studied a lot of the history of music, from a purely social/historical point of view.
+This led me to meet many artists of various musical genres, starting with the blues and ending with the various genres of today.
+I also listen to a lot of classical music although my favorite genre remains pop-punk-rock!

 ---